FLegendre/fd-read-xlsx/README.md

 }
 ```

-This libray depends on the libzip library : https://libzip.org/.
+This library depends on the libzip library : https://libzip.org/.

+This library do not cope with xml comments and xml CDATA sections.